 Side effects

-In case of any adverse reactions, stop taking the medicine and talk to your physician immediately.
-You may observe common adverse reactions such as bruising of the skin, increased hair growth, itching, cracking of the skin, skin discoloration, burning, redness, wheezing, breathing difficulties, acne, swelling and pus formation.
+If you experience any adverse reactions, stop taking the medicine and talk to your physician immediately.
+You may observe common adverse reactions such as bruising, increased hair growth, itching, skin cracking, skin discolouration, burning, redness, wheezing, breathing difficulties, acne, swelling, and pus formation.

 Precautions: a few things to remember

-• Avoid using the medicine if you have viral infections like measles, or chicken pox.
+- Avoid using the medicine if you have viral infections such as measles or chickenpox.

-• Prolonged use of the medicine can cause bruising or discolorations of the skin, therefore, use it as per prescription.
+- Prolonged use of the medicine can cause bruising or discolourations of the skin; therefore, use it as per prescription.

-• Clinical experience with Triamcinolone 0.1 cream in pregnant women is limited, but still it should not be used during pregnancy unless the therapeutic advantage to the pregnant women is considered to outweigh the potential risk of the foetus.
+- Clinical experience with Triamcinolone 0.1 cream in pregnant women is limited, but still, it should not be used during pregnancy unless the therapeutic advantage to the pregnant woman is considered to outweigh the potential risk to the fetus.

-• It may, like another corticosteroid, pass into breast milk.
-Therefore, triamcinolone 0.1 cream should not be used by the nursing women unless the therapeutic advantage to the nursing mother is considered to outweigh the potential risk of the infant.
+- It may, like another corticosteroid, pass into breast milk.
+Therefore, triamcinolone 0.1 cream should not be used by nursing women unless the therapeutic advantage to the nursing mother is considered to outweigh the potential risk to the infant.

 Latest posts by Marie (see all)